How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Puerto Vallarta to Guadalajara buses

 The simplest way to get between Puerto Vallarta and Guadalajara is by bus.
 Several companies run buses between these two cities, with multiple departures every day.
 The ride is slightly twisty in parts but, overall, very scenic.
-So, if you plan to take the bus to Guadalajara, I’d recommend going during the day to admire the mountains and agave fields along the way!

 You’ll depart from the Central de Autobuses in Puerto Vallarta, which is very close to the Puerto Vallarta airport.